The Settlers (2016 film)

 The Settlers is a 2016 Israeli documentary film directed by Shimon Dotan.
 The film takes a critical look at the Israeli settlements in the West Bank.

+Plot

+"The Settlers" traces the history of Israeli settlements in the West Bank and their growth through both individual action and, in this telling, the sometimes tacit encouragement of Israeli politicians.
+Dotan doesn't do much to disguise his pessimistic perspective on one of the most fought-over areas on the globe, where he encounters a range of rationales for living on contested land as well as some surprisingly unguarded interview subjects.

-Critical Reception
+Critical reception

-Rotten Tomatoes gives the film at 95% approval rating and an average rating of 7.8/10 based on 22 reviews.
+Rotten Tomatoes gives the film at 95% approval rating and an average rating of 7.5/10 based on 298 reviews.
+Variety Magazine noted it as one of the Films Of The Year, it was also nominated in Sundance for Best Documentary.